Pixel-art scaling algorithms: EEDI2

 EEDI2 resizes an image by 2× in the vertical direction by copying the existing image to 2⋅y(n) and interpolating the missing field.
-It is intended for edge-directed interpolation for deinterlacing (i.e. not really made for resizing a normal image, but can do that as well).
+It is intended for edge-directed interpolation for deinterlacing (i.e. not made for resizing a normal image, but can do that as well).
 EEDI2 can be used with both TDeint and TIVTC, see the discussion link for more info on how to do this.

 SuperRes

 The SuperRes shaders use a different scaling method which can be used in combination with NEDI (or any other scaling algorithm).
-This method is explained in detail here.
-This method seems to give better results than just using NEDI, and rival those of NNEDI3.
+The method is explained in detail by its creator Shiandow in a Doom9 forum post in 2014.
+This method often gives better results than just using NEDI, and rival those of NNEDI3.
 These are now also available as an MPDN renderscript.

 NNEDI

-NNEDI is a family of intra-field deinterlacers which can also be used to enlarge images by powers of two.
-When being used as a deinterlacer, it takes in a frame, throws away one field, and then interpolates the missing pixels using only information from the kept field.
+NNEDI is a family of intra-field deinterlacers that can also be used for enlarging images by powers of two.
+When being used as a deinterlacer, it takes in a frame, throws away one field, and then interpolates the missing pixels using only the information from the kept field.
 There are so far three major generations of NNEDI.

 NNEDI, the original version, works with YUY2 and YV12 input.
 NNEDI2 added RGB24 support and a special function nnedi2_rpow2 for upscaling.
-NNEDI3 enhances NNEDI2 with a predictor neural network.
-Both the size of the network and the neighborhood it examines can be tweaked for a speed-quality tradeoff:This is a quality vs speed option; however, differences are usually small between the amount of neurons for a specific resize factor, however the performance difference between the count of neurons becomes larger as you quadruple the image size.
+NNEDI3 extends NNEDI2 with a predictor neural network.
+Both the size of the network and the neighborhood it examines can be tuned for a speed-quality tradeoff:This is a quality vs speed option; however, differences are usually small between the number of neurons for a specific resize factor, however the performance difference between the count of neurons becomes larger as you quadruple the image size.
 If you are only planning on doubling the resolution then you won't see massive differences between 16 and 256 neurons.
 There is still a noticeable difference between the highest and lowest options, but not orders of magnitude different.